emnify/product-docs/docs/portal/organization/workspaces.md

 :::note
 Unlinked workspaces only affects the SuperAdmin's role and access.
-There's no difference for other users because they still have access to their workspaces and see the workspace switcher, if applicable.
+There's no visual difference or permission changes for other users.
 :::

 ## Available guides